SimonDelord/ACM-Templates/README.md

 Contains the YAML files for the configuration of the Istio Operator
 - basic-install.yaml : is the ServiceMesh control plane configuration in the istio-system namespace
 - ServiceMeshMemberRoll.yaml: is the members (namespaces) to which the Service Mesh Control Plane is applied to.

+## Resources 6 & 7 are used for VNF deployments

+Those are Resource folders for various VNF deployments.
+At the moment, I have played with Fortigate (from Fortinet) in Resource 6 and F5 LTM in Resource 7.

+### Resources 6

+Resource 6 contains the YAML files for the deployment of a Fortigate VNF (single vNIC at this point).
+This requires the OpenShift Virtualisation Operator to work.

+### Resources 7

+It contains the YAML for the deployment of an F5-LTM.
+I am really grateful to Nabeel Cocker for helping out with the various YAML files for this VNF.